EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 1. Click Plugins -> Add New -> Upload
 1. Activate the plugin
 1. Go over to [MailChimp.com](http://www.mailchimp.com) and login.
-1. In the right hand menu, click your profile picture and select 'Account Settings' and then go to 'Extras > API Keys'.
+1. On the right hand menu, click your profile picture and select 'Account Settings' and then go to 'Extras > API Keys'.
 1. Enter your API key into the text field inside 'MailChimp Forms > MailChimp Settings'
 1. Start importing forms from MailChimp and adding them to posts, pages and widgets!